-Thomas Kidrin has been a director, our president, chief executive officer, secretary and treasurer since our formation.
+Thomas Kidrin has been our president, chief executive officer, secretary and treasurer since our formation.
 He also held such positions from December 1997 through July 2007 in Worlds Inc. then added the title chief executive officer of Worlds Inc. since August 2007.
 Mr. Kidrin was also president and a director of Worlds Acquisition Corp. from April 1997 to December 1997.
 He has been the chairman and president of Datastream Corporation, a designer and developer of interactive products and services, since 1993.
 From December 1991 to June 1996, Mr. Kidrin was a founder, director, and President of UC Television Network Corp., a company engaged in the design and manufacture of interactive entertainment/advertising networks in the college market under the brand name College Television Network, the largest private network on college campuses in the United States sold to MTV in 1996 now operating under MTVU.
 Mr. Kidrin has attended Drake University and the New School of Social Research.

-Christopher J. Ryan has been Vice President-Finance since May 2000 and principal accounting and finance officer since August 2000.
+Christopher J. Ryan has been our Vice President-Finance and chief financial officer since our formation.
+He also held such positions with Worlds Inc. since May 2000 and principal accounting and finance officer since August 2000.
 From August 1991 through April 2000, Mr. Ryan held a variety of financial management positions at Reuters America, an information services company.
 From 2001 through 2003, Mr. Ryan was the founder and President of CJR Advisory Services, a personal corporation through which he provided financial consulting services to various entities.
-From 2004 to 2010, Mr. Ryan was the CFO of Peminic, Inc. From 2008 to 2012 Mr. Ryan served as the CFO of Conversive Inc. and since 2012 Mr. Ryan has been the CFO of GlobalServe Inc. Mr. Ryan is an inactive certified public accountant.
-He is a graduate of Montclair State University in New Jersey and received an M.B.A. degree from Fordham University.
+Since 2004, Mr. Ryan has been the VP Finance of Peminic, Inc. Mr. Ryan is an inactive certified public accountant.
+He is a graduate of Montclair State University in New Jersey and received an M.B.A. degree from Fordham University in New York.

-Bernard Stolar, a director since our formation and noted for his expertise in both identifying and developing market-driving content and forging successful business partnerships, brings to the board over twenty years of senior-level experience within the interactive entertainment industry in all phases of company operations, including sales and marketing, product development, licensing, distribution, strategic planning and management.
+Bernard Stolar, noted for his expertise in both identifying and developing market-driving content and forging successful business partnerships, brings to the board over twenty years of senior-level experience within the interactive entertainment industry in all phases of company operations, including sales and marketing, product development, licensing, distribution, strategic planning and management.
 Mr. Stolar has served in high profile leadership roles at publicly and privately held interactive entertainment companies.
 Currently, Mr. Stolar is Dean of Games and Game Evangelist for Google, Inc. From February 2006 until its purchase by Google, Inc. in February 2007, Mr. Stolar was the Chairman of the Board of Adscape Media.
 Prior to this, he was president and chief operating office of BAM!
 Entertainment, where he transformed the company from a hand-held content company to a developer and marketer of interactive entertainment for next generation video game consoles.
 In 2000, Mr. Stolar joined Mattel, Inc. as president of Mattel Interactive, where he was responsible for directing and reorganizing the \$1 billion Mattel Interactive division.
 From 1996 to 1999, Mr. Stolar served as president and chief operating officer of Sega of America, Inc. where he helped increase sales from \$200 million to over \$1 billion in three years, and orchestrated the launch of the Sega Dreamcast(TM), the fastest selling video game console in US history at that time.
 Mr. Stolar also served as executive vice president of Sony Computer Entertainment of America, where he was a key leader of the Sony Playstation® launch team, directing all third-party publishing in the U.S. Prior to that, Mr. Stolar served as president of Atari America's game division.